tylerapritchard/TESSGI_Tut_Step0/Step0.md

 ## What if I can't do this?

 This workflow requires only a modest amount of computing power and should be functional on most any home computer or laptop with a high-speed internet connection, and if you have access to these two items and intend to work with TESS data we strongly encourage you to follow the below workflow.
-If you are unable to do this however (such as having access to only a mobile device, or strict internet data caps) one potential solution is to use [Google Colab](https://colab.research.google.com/?utm_source=scs-index).
-Google Colab is a cloud-based  'Jupyter notebook' like environment, where all of your data downloads and computer processing live in the cloud on a remote machine.
+If you are unable to do this however (such as having access to only a mobile device, or strict internet data caps) one potential solution is to use a cloud-based  'Jupyter notebook' like environment, where all of your data downloads and computer processing live in the cloud on a remote machine.
 The upside to this is that all you need is a web-browser and a stable internet connection to participate in TESS science.
 The downside is that some aspects of the notebook usage may be slower or more cumbersome, and the [TESS Data-Processing Tutorial notebooks](https://heasarc.gsfc.nasa.gov/docs/tess/data-analysis-tools.html) will require some modifications to work.
+We reccomend two such platforms - the [Timeseries Integrated Knowledge Engine (TIKE)](https://timeseries.science.stsci.edu/)  and [Google Colab]([Google Colab](https://colab.research.google.com/?utm_source=scs-index)).
+TIKE is an astronomy specific notebook server with environments created specifically to work with TESS data and common astronomy packages that may be of greatest use to most professional astronomers.
+Google Colab is more 'industry standard' and scalable for large numbers of users without academic affiliations, although may require additional setup.
 We have Translated the first tutorial into a Colab notebook [here](https://colab.research.google.com/drive/1kNUcBBc2x_06PupFIdV7RAiGEmOoi0LL?usp=sharing), and leave any modifications necessary for future notebooks as an exercise for the reader.

 Some features are not supported by Google Colab - most notably interactive plots made with the Bokeh package (e.g. Lightkurve.interact())